vladperchi/BackgroundTasks/README.md

 - StartAsync(CancellationToken)
 - StopAsync(CancellationToken)

-`StartAsync`
+## StartAsync

-StartAsync(CancellationToken) contains the logic to start the background task.
+- `StartAsync(CancellationToken)` contains the logic to start the background task.
 StartAsync is called before:
 - The app's request processing pipeline is configured.
 - The server is started and IApplicationLifetime.ApplicationStarted is triggered.

 StartAsync should be limited to short running tasks because hosted services are run sequentially, and no further services are started until StartAsync runs to completion.

-`StartAsync`
+## StopAsync

-- StopAsync(CancellationToken) is triggered when the host is performing a graceful shutdown.
-StopAsync contains the logic to end the background task.
+- `StopAsync(CancellationToken)` is triggered when the host is performing a graceful shutdown.
+- StopAsync contains the logic to end the background task.
 Implement IDisposable and finalizers (destructors) to dispose of any unmanaged resources.

 The cancellation token has a default five second timeout to indicate that the shutdown process should no longer be graceful.
 When cancellation is requested on the token: